 The festival continues to grow and develop each year, encompassing a wide variety of artforms in a diverse, innovative and quirky programme that is unique to this part of the city.
 EastSide Arts Festival takes place each year for 11 days in July/ August, presenting a showcase of the extraordinary artists, venues, spaces and communities of east Belfast for the benefit of residents and visitors alike.

-The 2023 festival will run from 27 July – 6 August in venues across east Belfast and some early release events are now live to book.
+The 2023 festival ran from 27 July – 6 August in venues across east Belfast.
+Watch this space for 2024 festival dates and information…

 Who We Are